mindersec/minder/docs/docs/cli/medic_provider_enroll.md

 ```
   -g, --group-id int32    ID of the group for enrolling the provider
   -h, --help              help for enroll
+  -o, --owner string      Owner to filter on for provider resources
   -n, --provider string   Name for the provider to enroll
   -t, --token string      Personal Access Token (PAT) to use for enrollment
 ```